Keep your gut healthy in summer

 When should you consult a doctor if you have an intestinal infection?

-Consultation with a doctor is necessary if symptoms persist, high fever, bloody diarrhea, or signs of dehydration such as dry mouth, dizziness, and infrequent urination occur.
+You should see a doctor if your symptoms are severe or last longer, you have a high fever, blood in your stools, severe abdominal pain, or signs of dehydration such as dry mouth, dizziness, and infrequent urination.